adaksuman/genapp/README.md

 ### "Project" to "Applicaiton" Mapping

-If a plugin is installing a precompiled, pre-packaged application, its job is very simple.
-It will probably just need to copy the required runtime files and generate a simple shell script wrapper for the application's executable.
+If a plugin is installing a precompiled, pre-packaged application, its job is very simple -- it will probably just need to copy the required runtime files and generate a simple shell script wrapper for the application's executable.

-In most cases however, a plugin needs to tranform project artifacts to appropriate runtime artifacts.
+In many cases however, a plugin needs to tranform project artifacts to appropriate runtime artifacts.
 These are the types of operations a plugin might
 perform: